roxyboy/Channel-noMOC-Darwin/README.md

 The config files to run the Darwin package are [here](/Darwin-config/code) and namelist files [here](/Darwin-config/run_proper_phase/run).

-Jupyter notebooks to generate the input files are [here](/Darwin-config/notebooks).
+Jupyter notebooks to generate the input files are [here](/Darwin-config/notebooks) and the files are available on Gyre under the directory: `/swot/SUM02/channel_seasonality/Darwin-config/input`.

 The namelist file for GMRedi with the Visbeck closure and Ferrari et al. (2008) tapering is [here](/Darwin-config/GM-configs).